-In Illinois, the homestead exemption is $15,000 of equity in your residence, $30,000 if married and filing jointly.
-Illinois also offers the option to protect more equity in your home if it is owned by tenancy by the entireties (a particular form of joint ownership for married couples).
-If either real estate or personal property are sold than the proceeds of those sales are exempt for one year.
+In Illinois, the homestead exemption is $15,000 of equity in your residence for an individual or $30,000 if you're married and you file your taxes jointly.
+Illinois also offers the option to protect more equity in your home if it is owned by tenancy by the entireties.
+This is a form of joint ownership for married couples.
+If you sell your real estate or personal property, the proceeds of that sale are exempt for one year.

 Illinois fully exempts the following types of personal property:

 Prepaid tuition trust funds

 Certificates of title to any watercraft over 12 feet long

 Certain types of benefits are also included under this personal property exemption, such as: